 Tilburg is famous for the biggest funfair (Kermis) in Europe.
 For straight ten days in July the city turns into a gigantic fair ground and where you can let your adrenaline sky-rocket in one of the many attractions.
 There isn’t much left of the Old Town after WWII and the city has taken its own direction, just like Rotterdam, towards a more modern city look.
 The last years there were a few areas redeveloped and today they are great places to hang out – the Piushaven and the Spoorzone.
 Another lovely neighborhood in Tilburg is the Dwaalgebied – a criss-cross of charming streets where you can easily get lost.
 Tilburg is a young city, as there are a few Universities, which contributes to the hipster vibe of this modern city.

 Utrecht is absolutely charming with its canals and the cafes at the water level.
 When in Utrecht, visit the beautiful Dom (the cathedral of Utrecht).
 You can climb to the top of the cathedral for some amazing views or get underneath it for some Roman ruins.
-If you want to get off-the-beaten path, visit the quirky Museum Speelklok, where you can admire their unique collection of self-paying instruments.
+If you want to get off-the-beaten path, visit the quirky Museum Speelklok, where you can admire their unique collection of self-playing instruments.
 Locals enjoy visiting Utrecht, as you get the vibe of Amsterdam minus the tourists.